 Amex Platinum Charge, Amex Business Platinum, Amex Corporate Platinum and Amex Centurion cardholders are entitled to unlimited year-round use of Amex lounges worldwide, including up to two complimentary guests and up to two children.
-These cards also come with unlimited access to Priority Pass, Virgin Australia and Delta airport lounges when flying with those airlines.
+These cards also come with unlimited access to Priority Pass lounges, as well as Virgin Australia and Delta airport lounges when flying with those airlines.

 You can leave a comment or discuss this topic on the Australian Frequent Flyer forum.